Simple Simon (nursery rhyme)

-"Simple Simon" is an English language nursery rhyme.
+"Simple Simon" is an English-language nursery rhyme.
 It has a Roud Folk Song Index number of 19777.

-The nursery rhyme is about a foolish or naive boy named Simon who doesn’t understand basic common sense situations.
+The nursery rhyme is about a foolish or naive boy named Simon who does not understand basic common sense situations.
 In the rhyme, Simon tries to interact with various people, like asking a pieman (a man selling pies) for a pie without having any money, or doing other silly things that show his lack of understanding.
-The rhyme is meant to be humorous, showing Simon’s simplicity and childish foolishness.
+The rhyme is meant to be humorous, showing Simon's simplicity and childish foolishness.

-It’s often interpreted as a light-hearted way to teach children about manners, common sense, and the importance of thinking before acting.
+It is often interpreted as a light-hearted way to teach children about manners, common sense, and the importance of thinking before acting.